Understanding Group B Streptococcus

 Sample Birth Plan Language

-After assessing risk factors and deciding upon a preferred course of treatment, it can be added either in the body of a birth plan or as an addendum.
+After assessing risk factors and deciding upon a plan of action, it can be added either in the body of a birth plan or as an addendum.
 Here is sample language that may be included:

 I (will/will not) be screened for Group B Streptococcus.

-If any of the risk factors (fever over 38 degrees Celsius, pre-term birthing < 37 weeks, prolonged rupture of membranes > 18 hours) occur, mother will consent to alternative treatment options other than those listed above in the best interest of the health of the baby.
+If any of the risk factors (fever over 38 degrees Celsius, pre-term birthing < 37 weeks, prolonged rupture of membranes > 18 hours) occur, mother will consent to ___________.

-If the result is positive the treatment of choice is (list treatment option #):_______
+If the result is positive the treatment of choice is :_______

 References